 - Capital markets Baltic Life insurance business is dependent on capital market developments.
 Baltic Life insurance entity's investment portfolio is not able to provide returns, which would meet guaranteed interests it is obliged to offer to clients.
-Guarantees given in the past are significantly higher than existing capital markets can provide. - Political environment political environment in the Baltic States is currently stable.
-Current tensions in the EU and the "Brexit" might have further negative impact on the economic situation in the Baltic States. - Shifting regulation current government implementing EU regulation, particularly on financial products and low interest rate have negative impact on Life profitability.
+Guarantees given in the past are significantly higher than existing capital markets can provide. - Political environment political environment in the Baltic States is currently stable. - Shifting regulation current government implementing EU regulation, particularly on financial products and low interest rate have negative impact on Life profitability.
 General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) and increase of co-determination right of the works council and employees (Lithuania) might influence the current work structure.
 In addition, tax advantages for Savings and Unit Linked products have been limited in Lithuania.
 As the tax advantage is the main driver for clients to buy these types of products, this change in legislation affects our top line. - Competitive insurance market environment especially from bank-related insurance companies further stresses the price competition in the market and will have a negative impact on the overall profitability.
-Ongoing market consolidation might lead to loss of competitive market share (importance of scale in the Baltic market).

-- Demographical situation continuing population aging might trigger a need for different products we offer as well as number of possible clients will decrease constantly. - The possible impact to the business model of the Company by the changed customers' behaviour and needs in terms of digitalization.
+Ongoing market consolidation might lead to loss of competitive market share (importance of scale in the Baltic market). - Demographical situation continuing population aging might trigger a need for different products we offer as well as number of possible clients will decrease constantly. - The possible impact to the business model of the Company by the changed customers' behaviour and needs in terms of digitalization.